Reemaachar08/MCW-AI-led-business-process-automation/Hands-on lab/HOL step-by step - AI-led business process automation.md

     ![File Explorer shows the DocumentProcessing folder in C:\MCW\MCW-main\Hands-on lab\lab-files\source-azure-functions\Lab-DocumentProcessing.
 DocumentProcessing solution file is highlighted.](media/visualstudio-open-documentprocessing.png "DocumentProcessing Solution")

-9. In the Visual Studio sign in page select **Not now, maybe later.** to continue.
+9. In the Visual Studio sign-in page, select **Not now, maybe later.** to continue.

    ![Visual Studio Sign In dialog is presented.
 "Not now, maybe later" link is highlighted.](media/visualstudio-sign-in.png "Visual Studio Sign In")

 10. On the Visual Studio Licensing page select **Sign-In** and use Microsoft Account credentials.
-This will register a Visual Studio 2019 Community Edition license for your account for free.
+This step will register a Visual Studio 2019 Community Edition license for your account for free.

     ![Visual Studio License page is open.
 Sign-In button is highlighted.](media/visual-studio-license.png "Visual Studio License")